figtools/figgy.docs/architecture/caching.md

 ## Caching

-Figgy leverages multiple levels of cache to maximize performance.
+Figgy implements multiple levels of cache to maximize performance.

 <br/>![Caching]({{ '/docs/assets/images/architecture/caching.png' | relative-url }})<br/>

 ### Remote cache:

-DynamoDB is leveraged as a remote cache for Figgy.
-It is deployed as part of your standard Figgy deployment.
+DynamoDB is leveraged as a remote cache for Figgy and is deployed as part of of the standard [Figgy Footprint](/docs/getting-started/figgy-footprint.html).

 DynamoDB was chosen for the following reasons:
+- Serverless
 - Highly performant
-- Serverless
-- Supports native IAM authentication & authorization
+- Supports native AWS IAM authentication & authorization
 - Native streaming data integrations which are useful for our use cases
 - Supports record TTLs for auto-cache expiration
 - Inexpensive and immensely scalable

 The `figgy-config-cache` DyanmoDB Table will be provisioned in every Figgy integrated AWS environment and is required.
-Without this cache Figgy would be required to continually query the AWS ParameterStore APIs which are rate-limited by default.
+Without this cache Figgy would be required to continually query AWS ParameterStore APIs which are rate-limited by default.
 Paginating these APIs is a very slow operation and would greatly affect Figgy CLI performance.

-Like the Figgy audit log, the remote `figgy-config-cache` is maintained and updated by a series of CloudTrail events triggered by change operations on ParameterStore values.
+Like the Figgy audit log, the remote `figgy-config-cache` table is maintained and updated by Lambdas triggered by AWS CloudTrail events.
+These events are triggered by change operations on ParameterStore values.

 ### Local cache: `~/.figgy/cache/`

-Figgy leverages a local cache for storing various user configured preferences and and non-secret data such as a list of currently active Parameter Names.
-On each execution, the Figgy CLI consults the remote ParameterStore configuration cache to query a list of updates that have occurred since the last time the Figgy CLI was executed.
-Only new changes are selected and returned.
-The local cache is then updated with these new values.
-These values are used to inform the auto-complete recommendations while using Figgy and the [Browse](/docs/commands/config/browse.html) Tree.
+A local cache is used for storing various user-configured preferences and non-secret data; including a list of currently active parameter names in each environment.
+On each run, the Figgy CLI queries a remote cache to retrieve a list of updates since the last Figgy CLI execution before applying these changes to local cache.
+These values inform auto-complete recommendations and the [Browse](/docs/commands/config/browse.html) Tree.

 Anonymous usage metrics are also logged in a local cache.
 These metrics are always logged locally, but are only reported if the user has enabled anonymous usage metric reporting.

 ### Local encrypted cache: `~/.figgy/vault/`

-Also known as the "Figgy vault", the Figgy CLI caches SSO and AWS STS temporary session credentials in a local encrypted cache so they may be used for subsequent Figgy executions.
-STS credentials expire in 12 hours or less and will be renewed.
-SSO session duration is based on the remote parties session duration configurations (OKTA / Google), and will be refreshed as needed.
+Also known as the "Figgy Vault", the Figgy CLI caches SSO and AWS STS temporary session credentials in a local encrypted cache.
+This encrypted cache is tapped as-needed subsequent Figgy executions.
+SSO session duration is based on the remote party's (OKTA / Google) session duration configurations, and will be refreshed as needed.

-A cache of all known ParameterStore paths (e.g. /app/foo/value1) is cached in ~/.figgy/devops/cache/other/config-cache.json.
-This cache is continually updated for every Figgy config resource execution and refreshed clean once every week.
-This cache is used to populate auto-complete prompts in the Figgy and build the Browse Tree